Costa Rica entry requirements for Mexico passport holders

 Hotel booking or host invitation

-Carry a printed or digital copy of your hotel reservation, hostel booking, or a letter of invitation from your host.
-Officers sometimes ask for this, especially if you arrive without a clear itinerary.
+Carry a copy of your hotel reservation or a letter of invitation from your host.
+Immigration may ask where you're staying, especially if you arrive without a clear itinerary.

 Recommended